-Members received a written representation from Councillor Meekins, District Councillor, read out by Member Services.
+Members received a written representation, in accordance with the public participation procedure, from Councillor Meekins, a District Councillor, read out by Member Services.
 Councillor Meekins stated that he wished to object chiefly on the grounds of overdevelopment of the existing property by a considerable percentage footprint increase and the loss of privacy and overlooking to some of the neighbouring properties.
 He expressed the view that other concerns are that the new development will lead to a relatively large number of school age children being housed in a very quiet cul-de-sac with only seven other properties in it, with the potential for increased noise nuisance being a real one.